XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 Your server is now ready.
 I strongly advise that you change the root password to something secure, that you disallow the following of system indexes and other smart software people things.

 This is a "from scratch" build of the console and has no pre-loaded content.
 To create and upload your own new content, see section "Adding content".
-You can also create a mirror image of TeamCCI's xprize console.
+You can also create a mirror image of TeamCCI's XPRIZE console.
 For full instructions, see [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from existing content".
 For convenience sake, I have also included a copy of the server specific "Adding content: Preloading Xprize content" steps below.

 ## Adding content

-It is entirely possible to create a brand-new program from brand-new assets using our tools.
+It is entirely possible to create a brand new program from brand new assets using our tools.
 This is a large job and will take artists, content creators, and developers.
 For a full overview of the process, check out [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from scratch".

-If you would like to instead start with a mirror image of the console TeamCCI used to create Xprize Android applications, checkout [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from existing: Xprize console duplication"
+If you would like to instead start with a mirror image of the console TeamCCI used to create XPRIZE Android applications, check out [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from existing: Xprize console duplication"

 You can upload new content to either scratch consoles or Xprize dupe console in the same way.

 ### Adding content: Design Tools Export

-To upload content to the Pubbly console, first author and export a zip from the design tools.
+To upload content to the Pubbly console, first author and export a zip from the Design Tools.
 Full instructions can be found at [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools) section "Authoring books" and "Exports"

 Once you have a zip, you can upload to two places in the console, Static and Variable exports.
-A list of all Design Tools exported zips used to create our Xprize Console can be found at [Pubbly Xprize Original Exports](https://github.com/PubblyDevelopment/pubbly_xprize_original_exports)
+A list of all zips exported from the Design Tools that was used to create our XPRIZE Console can be found at [Pubbly Xprize Original Exports](https://github.com/PubblyDevelopment/pubbly_xprize_original_exports)

 ### Adding content: Uploading to Static